Skip to main content

 0.50

-The values below are dependent on the total number of hours the student was absent.
+The weighting values below are based on the total number of hours the student was absent.

 Late Arrival